ansys/pyensight/doc/source/examples_source/README.txt

 Examples
 ========

-These examples illustrate how the PyEnSight interfaces work and demonstrate post-processing workflows leveraging these interfaces.
+These examples show how the PyEnSight interfaces work and demonstrate postprocessing workflows leveraging these interfaces.